pavkoo/ClashForAndroid/PRIVACY_POLICY.md

 ## Privacy Policy

-The Clash for Android is built as an Open Source software.
+The UCSS is built as an Open Source software.
 This app is provided by personal at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our app.

 If you choose to use our app, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the app.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Clash for Android unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at UCSS unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**